What is Hyperbole? Examples & Definition in Literature

 Ultimately, hyperbole is a lot like chess.
 It may be simple enough to learn, but it takes a lot of time and practice in order to master.

-To sharpen your hyperbole skills, try using the techniques in this article the next time you sit down to write a story.
+To sharpen your hyperbole skills, try studying these examples and using the techniques in this article the next time you sit down to write a story.
 You might be surprised at just how far a little hyperbole can take you, your characters, and your narrative!